-- Insulin, oral agents for controlling blood sugar, insulin syringes, insulin needles, insulin pens, glucometers, glucometer test strips, lancets, alcohol wipes, and that are included on our list of covered drugs - Specific oral contraceptives and diaphragms, and other hormonal contraceptives that by law require a prescription - Fluoride for children - In accordance with State of Rhode Island General Laws § 27-55-2, specific off-label use of FDA -approved prescription drugs used in the treatment of cancer and any disabling or life-threatening disease which have not been approved by the FDA for that indication; provided, however, that such a drug is recognized for such treatment in one of the standard reference compendia, or in the medical literature. - Compounded medications are only covered if at least one active ingredient requires a prescription by law - Specific over-the-counter (OTC) drugs.
+- Insulin, oral agents for controlling blood sugar, insulin syringes, insulin needles, insulin pens, glucometers, glucometer test strips, lancets, alcohol wipes, and that are included on our list of covered drugs - Specific oral contraceptives and diaphragms, and other hormonal contraceptives that by law require a prescription - Fluoride for children - In accordance with State of Rhode Island General Laws § 27-55-2, specific off-label use of FDA -approved prescription drugs used in the treatment of cancer and any disabling or life-threatening disease which have not been approved by the FDA for that indication; provided, however, that such a drug is recognized for such treatment in one of the standard reference compendia, or in the medical literature. - Compounded prescriptions are only covered if one active ingredient requires a prescription and is covered on the formulary, Compounded medications are subject to prior authorization.
+Specific over-the-counter (OTC) drugs.
 Find list online at www.nhpri.org - Specific prescription and OTC smoking cessation agents prescribed by a plan provider. - Prescription Drugs listed on the Formulary